mosparo/php-api-client/README.md

 ```

 #### Verify form data
-To verify the form data, call `validateSubmission` with the form data in an array and the submit and validation tokens, which mosparo generated on the form initialization and the form data validation.
+To verify the form data, call `verifySubmission` with the form data in an array and the submit and validation tokens, which mosparo generated on the form initialization and the form data validation.
 The method will return a `VerificationResult` object.
 ```php
 /**
  * @param array $formData Array with the form values.
 All not-processed fields by mosparo (hidden, checkbox,